-Teachers are encouraged to post grades in Edsby as follows: Three school days: assignments & tests One week: essays
+Teachers are encouraged to post grades in Edsby as follows:

+- Three school days: Assignments & tests

+- One week: Essays

+- Two weeks: ISUs and major projects

-Test and Assignment Policies
+Test & Assignment Policies

 - 1. Students must take a test on the day it is given. - 2.
-Students who are absent on the day of a test will receive a zero for the test unless: - a. the absence was excused by the teacher ahead of time; - b. a parent or guardian provides a note saying that illness made attendance impossible; or - c. some improbable event occurred that made attendance impossible, despite the student's efforts.
-A note or email to that effect should be written by a parent or guardian of the student.

-3. Students whose absences have been excused may take a test after the class has taken it or the teacher may use the grade on the final exam or summative assessment for the missed test.
-The makeup test may be different from the original.

-4. Students found cheating in any way on any part of a test or quiz will receive a zero.
+Students who are absent on the day of a test will receive a zero for the test unless: - a.
+The absence was excused by the teacher ahead of time; - b.
+A parent or guardian provides a note or Edsby message saying that illness, grief, or some improbable event made attendance impossible, or - 3.
+Students whose absences have been excused may take a test after the class has taken it or the teacher may use the grade on the final exam or summative assessment for the missed test.
+The makeup test is usually different from the original. - 4.
+Students found cheating in any way on any part of a test or quiz will receive a zero.